teoparis/Excercise-Machine-Learning/README.md

 the third exercise is on the K-means and DB-scan algorithm: the goal is to determine if the two algorithms with statistical metrics obtain a good quantitative evaluation of the clusters in the three different datasets.

 the fourth exercise is on the Naive bayes method: the goal is to compare two models for probabilistic modeling of categorical data: Bernoulli multivariate and multinomial on a data set.
-We adopt a dataset on Twitter messages tagged with emotions (Joy vs Sadness). for the evaluation, the accuracy was calculated with the use of some statistical tests
+We adopt a dataset on Twitter messages tagged with emotions (Joy vs Sadness). for the evaluation, the accuracy was calculated with the use of some statistical tests.